0xx9/Kasper_Template/README.md

 ===============

 ## Try It Out!
-You can try the game by visiting the following link: [Guess The Number](https://0xx9.github.io/Kasper_Template/)
+You can try the game by visiting the following link: [Kasper Template](https://0xx9.github.io/Kasper_Template/)

 Features